Skip to content

 Public Bus

-Buses are an affordable way to travel within and between cities throughout the Kingdom.
+Buses are an affordable way to travel within and between cities throughout the country.
 They are safe, modern, efficient, and often offer female-only service.
 Riyadh buses are a particularly convenient option for tourists exploring the capital’s landmarks.

 Taxi